Things to do in Penang, Malaysia

 - Holy Guacamole

-A hotel or guesthouse in Georgetown is best to find within the old town.
+A hotel or guesthouse in Georgetown is best to find within the old town if you’d like to be close to all the top things to do.

 Cheong Fatt Tze Mansion is a beautiful hotel to stay in and conveniently located within walking distance of the street art trail and other iconic sites.